Cantelli Awards

 The Cantelli Award (Italian: Premio Guido Cantelli) recognizes excellence in conducting.
 The prize was first awarded on October 3, 1961.
 The awards were hosted at the Teatro Coccia, in Novara, where also all the other editions were hosted.
-The prestigious prize was won, among others, by Ádám Fischer, Lothar Zagrosek, and Riccardo Muti, who was the first Italian to win the prize.
+The prestigious prize was won, among others, by Ádám Fischer, Lothar Zagrosek, and Riccardo Muti, who was the first Italian conductor to win the prize.
 Many winners of the prize went on to become prominent conductors.

-The award was created in honour of Guido Cantelli, a noted Italian conductor, Italy's greatest talent in conducting in his time, and a protégée of Arturo Toscanini.
-On November 23, 1958, Cantelli, who by then had become director of La Scala and was performing in the world's greatest theaters and orchestra, tragically lost his life in an airplane clash in Paris, France.
+The awards were created in honour of Guido Cantelli, a noted Italian conductor, Italy's greatest talent in conducting in his time, and a protégée of Arturo Toscanini.
+On November 23, 1958, Cantelli, who by then had become director of La Scala and was performing in the world's greatest theaters and orchestra, died in an airplane clash in Paris, France.
 Five years later, the Premio Cantelli was established in Novara―the place of birth of the maestro, and where he held his last concert.

-This competition, which was won by numerous world famous conductors, ran until 1980.
+Held biennially, this competition, which was won by numerous world famous conductors, ran until 1980.
 There were a total of 10 editions between 1961 and 1980.
-In 2020, after a long pause, the awards were revived in occasion of the centenary of the great conductor's birth, with the Cantelli Award celebrating its eleventh edition.
+In 2020, after a long pause, the awards were revived in occasion of the centenary of Cantelli's birth, with the Cantelli Award celebrating its eleventh edition.

 Award categories

-As of 2020, there were six categories of awards.
-The First Prize, granted by the Fondazione Teatro Coccia; the Critics Award, granted by the Fondazione Banca Popolare di Novara; the Town Award, which in 2020 was conferred by the Councillor for Culture of the City of Novara, the president of the Associazione Amici della Musica Vittorio Cocito and the director of the Guido Cantelli Conservatory; the Teatro Regio Torino Orchestra Award, granted by the members of the Teatro Regio and supported by Amici del Regio; the Youth Award and the Made in Italy Award―conferred by the president of the Teatro Coccia foundation and by the latter's director.
-The 2020 jury for the Critics Award was composed of members Enrico Girardi (Il Corriere della Sera), Angelo Foletto (La Repubblica), Elvio Giudici (Il Giorno), Alberto Mattioli (La Stampa), and Carla Moreni (Il Sole 24 Ore).
+As of 2020, the awards had six categories.
+The First Prize, granted by the Fondazione Teatro Coccia; the Critics Award, granted by the Fondazione Banca Popolare di Novara; the Town's Award, which in 2020 was conferred by the Councillor for Culture of the City of Novara, the president of the Associazione Amici della Musica Vittorio Cocito and the director of the Guido Cantelli Conservatory; the Teatro Regio of Torino Orchestra Award, granted by the members of the Teatro Regio and supported by Amici del Regio; the Youth Award and the Made in Italy Award―conferred by the president of the Teatro Coccia foundation and by the latter's director.
+The 2020 jury for the Critics Award was composed of Enrico Girardi (Il Corriere della Sera), Angelo Foletto (La Repubblica), Elvio Giudici (Il Giorno), Alberto Mattioli (La Stampa), and Carla Moreni (Il Sole 24 Ore).
 Further, artistic contracts to conduct concerts are awarded.
 These are offered by the Fondazione Teatro Coccia, the Teatro Regio Turin, Parma's Fondazione Arturo Toscanini, the Orchestra della Toscana (ORT), Venice's Teatro La Fenice, the Tucson Symphony Orchestra, the Vienna Radio Symphony Orchestra (ORF), the Monte-Carlo Philharmonic Orchestra, the Rossini in Wildbad – Belcanto Opera Festival.